The Sympathizer: Accolades

-Listicles
+Book lists

 The Sympathizer was selected for more than 30 best-of-the-year lists, including The New York Times, The Wall Street Journal, The Washington Post, The Guardian, and The Globe and Mail.
 It was on Time magazine's list of "The 100 Best Mystery and Thriller Books of All Time", Vultures list of "A Premature Attempt at the 21st Century Canon" and was named one of the best books of the 2010s decade by Esquire, Insider, Literary Hub, and Paste.
 Pasadena Public Library featured the book in its "One City, One Story" program in 2017.
 Additionally, Los Angeles Times also selected The Sympathizer as one of the most essential L.A. literary novels.